sebvey/python-fp/README.md

         print(f"Something went wrong : {exception}")
 ```

 # HOW TO CONTRIBUTE

 ## Setup
 - clone the repo
+- install uv
-- install poetry
+- install the project: `uv sync --all-groups`
-- install compatible python version (from 3.12), eg. `pyenv install 3.12.4`
-- install the project and activate the virtual environment: `poetry install && poetry shell`
-- set up the git hook scripts (linter / formatter): `pre-commit install`
+- set up the git hook scripts (linter / formatter): `uv run pre-commit install`

--> poetry installs xfp package in editable mode, so that xfp is available as a package from anywhere and editable.
+-> uv installs xfp package in editable mode, so that xfp is available as a package in the environment and editable.

 ## Linter / formatter = ruff
 Ruff is hooked on pre-commit as linter and formatter.